Ashland Global: Post-World War II

 After the end of World War II, Ashland teamed with Sperry Corporation to develop the introduction of radar on commercial river vessels and teamed with various shipyards to develop the integrated tow.
 The "jumbo" tank barge of 195 ft. by 35 ft. became the industry standard and was used by Ashland.
 Under Blazer's control, the company grew to become a Forbes 500 company by relying on barges to bring in crude oil and deliver refined products to independent marketers.
-In the process, Ashland soon operated the nation's largest inland towing fleet and in 1953 the Port of Huntington-Tristate exceeded Pittsburgh as the busiest port on the Ohio River and the busiest inland port in the United States, a title it retains to date.
+Ashland soon operated the nation's largest inland towing fleet and in 1953 the Port of Huntington-Tristate exceeded Pittsburgh as the busiest port on the Ohio River and the busiest inland port in the United States, a title it retains to date.

 Ashland Oil & Refining Company also grew through many acquisitions such as the Allied Oil Company (1948), Cleveland and Lakeland Tankers (1948), Aetna Oil Company (1949), Freedom-Valvoline Company (1950), Frontier Oil of Buffalo (1950) and National Refining Company (1950).

 By 1953, Ashland Oil and Refining Company had 3,518 miles of crude oil pipelines, 252 miles of product lines, six refineries processing an average of 124,000 barrels a day, operated nine tow boats on the inland waterways, and owned over 100 barges.

-Although still involved as chairman of Ashland's Finance Committee and Executive Committee, Blazer stepped down as chief executive officer in 1957.
+Although still involved as chairman of Ashland's Finance Committee and Executive Committee, Blazer stepped down as Chief Executive Officer in 1957.

 Louisville Refining Company was purchased in 1959.
 United Carbon was purchased in 1963.

-In 1966, Ashland Oil and Refinery Company Inc.'s sales had grown to $699,000,000.
+In 1966, Ashland Oil and Refinery Company, Inc.'s sales had grown to $699,000,000.

 Diversification continued with the purchase of Warren Brothers in 1966, which later was to become Ashland Paving and Construction.
-A major leap into the chemical industry occurred in 1967 when Ashland purchased ADM Chemical Group.
+A major leap into the chemical industry occurred in 1967 when Ashland purchased Archer Daniels Midland Chemical Group.
 This chemical distribution segment of the business would go on to be one of the primary functions of the company in the later part of the 20th century.
 In 1969, the company reorganized to form Ashland Petroleum with Robert T. McCowan as its first president, as well as entering into a joint venture in Coal mining under the name Arch Mineral.